 The CAN-SPAM Act takes a different route but has essentially the same purpose.
 The CAN-SPAM Act prohibits commercial text messages from being sent to your cell phone.
 Commercial texts show up on your cell phone as text messages and advertise or promote a product or service for sale.
 The CAN-SPAM Act does not include what it terms “transactional or relationship” messages that pertain to a service or product you already have.
 So, for example, a message delivered to your phone from your home alarm monitoring company regarding your alarm status is not a violation, but a sales message from a random alarm monitoring company could be a violation.

 Under the CAN-SPAM Act, commercial texts sent to your cell phone are required to disclose that it is an advertisement, to provide a free and accessible way for you to opt out of receiving future messages, and to include both a valid postal address and return email address.
 If you opt out, the company has only ten days to honor your request.
-We have a video that explains text spam and unwanted telemarketing spam law.

 The key to both the Telephone Consumer Protection Act and the CAN-SPAM Act is that it requires senders to obtain your consent prior to sending a text to your cell phone.